M18 smoke grenade: Background

-Development
+Creation

-In 1942, the Army Ground Forces requested a smoke hand grenade be made that could be used for marking friendly troop positions, identifying American tanks, or to signal location of downed planes.
+In 1942, the Army Ground Forces requested a smoke hand grenade be made that had a visible range of 10,000 feet to be used for marking friendly troop positions, identifying American tanks, or to signal location of downed planes.
 Utilizing previous experience in colored smoke signals while cooperating with the Ordnance Department, the Chemical Corps took on this task.
 Development of colored smoke hand grenades began in September of that year.

 The initial problem that had to be figured out for creating the grenades was finding a mixture of chemicals that could produce smoke of desired color, volume, visibility, and duration while being heat-stable, commercially available, and inexpensive.
 Additionally the fuel used had to burn with sufficient intensity to volatilize but not destroy the dyes.

 First models of the smoke grenades were based on the M7 tear gas grenade, utilizing its tube and fuse assembly.
-This was a 4 5/8 inches tall and 2 3/8 inches in diameter steel cylindrical tube with 3 lines of 6 emission holes going around the body.
+This was a 2 3/8-inches wide and 4 5/8-inches tall steel cylindrical tube with 3 lines of 6 emission holes going around the body.
 On top were 4 additional emission holes, and a threaded hole in the center that a M200A1 fuse went into.
 The fuel mixture chosen consisted of sulfur and potassium chlorate.
 Sodium bicarbonate was used as a coolant to absorb heat, helping the dye mixture burn longer while preventing it from decomposing.
 Organic dye mixtures that varied in composition based on color were pressed into the tube before the fuel mixture was added.